 - MRSA is uncommon among both farm and companion animals.

 - ESBL-producing E. coli is generally uncommon among farm and companion animals as well as on meat.
-However, using selective methods, such bacteria could be isolated from 12% of caecal samples from bovines under one of age.
-The number of samples is, however, limited.

 - ESBLCARBA-producing bacteria have not been confirmed in domestic animals in Sweden.